Electrical networks and Lie theory: The electrical Lie group

 \subsection{Stabilizer}

-\begin{lem} The stabilizer subsemigroup of $(EL_{2n})_{\geq 0}$ acting on the zero matrix $L_0$ is the subsemigroup generated by $u_{2i+1}(a)$. \end{lem} \begin{proof} It is clear that $u_{2i+1}(a)$ lies in the stabilizer.
+\begin{lem} The stabilizer subsemigroup of $(EL_{2n})_{\geq 0}$ acting on the zero matrix $L_0$ is the subsemigroup generated by $u_{2i+1}(a)$ for all $a \in \R_{\geq 0}$ and all $i$. \end{lem} \begin{proof} It is clear that $u_{2i+1}(a)$ lies in the stabilizer.
 But the action of any $u_{2i}(a)$ will change the connectivity of the network, and it is impossible to return to trivial connectivity by adding more edges, or by relations. \end{proof}

 The semigroup stabilizer is too small in the sense that it does not detect the relations $u_{i\pm1}(a) u_{i}(b) \cdot L_0 = u_i(1/a + b) L_0$ used in the proof of Theorem \ref{T:efficient}.
 We shall calculate the stabilizer subalgebra of the corresponding infinitesimal action of the Lie algebra $\el_{2n}$, which will in particular give an algebraic explanation of these relations.
 The reason we do not work with the whole Lie group $EL_{2n}$ is threefold: (1) non-positive elements of $EL_{2n}$ will produce networks that are ``virtual'', that is, have negative edge weights; (2) the topology of $EL_{2n}$ means that to obtain an action one cannot just check the relations of Theorem \ref{thm:rels}; (3) when the parameters are non-positive, the relation Theorem \ref{thm:rels}(3) develops singularities.